-But Fox's conclusion relies on the raw numbers of total incidents and deaths in all manner of crimes, including those with clear motives such as gang killings, armed robberies, and domestic violence.
+But Fox’s conclusion relies on the raw numbers of total incidents and deaths in all manner of crimes, including those with motives such as gang killings, armed robberies, and domestic violence in private homes.
 For our investigation, we settled on narrower criteria excluding such crimes, as Fox noted in his recent criticism of our work.
-Our goal was to dig deeper into the phenomenon of seemingly incomprehensible attacks in public places—shopping malls, religious buildings, workplaces, schools—to try to make more sense of these "senseless" tragedies.
+Our goal was to dig deeper into the phenomenon of seemingly indiscriminate attacks in public places—shopping malls, religious buildings, workplaces, schools—to try to make more sense of these “senseless” tragedies.

 Part of what we discovered was that these events have indeed been on the rise: 2012 was a record year for them by our measure, with more than 140 victims injured and killed.
 (Fox’s study, it should be noted, does not go beyond 2010.)
 But that’s hardly the most valuable takeaway from our data, and it’s unfortunate that Fox, in focusing on our differing conclusions about frequency, overlooked the rest of our investigative findings.

 We identified and analyzed 62 mass shootings over the last three decades, drawing on scores of news reports, government documents and data, and interviews with law enforcement officials, legal experts, mental health professionals, and mass shooting victims.
 Among our key findings:

 - Nearly 80 percent of the killers obtained their weapons legally